carbonfive/AsteroidsVR/README.md

 1. Import AsteroidsVR Assets by clicking Assets > Import Package > Custom Package
 1. Select AsteroidsVRAssets.unitypackage
 1. Import all of the assets.
-1. Drag the Asteroid prefab from the Prefabs folder in the Assets inspector to the scene Hierarchy.
+1. Drag the Asteroid prefab from the Prefabs folder in the Projects Pane to the scene Hierarchy.
 This creates a new instance in your scene.
 1. Select the Asteroid in the Hierachy, and then in the Inspector pane, check to Activate RandomRotator script.
 This contains the code to constantly rotate the asteroid around a random axis.
 1. Switch to Game view (Click the Game tab) and press play.
 There should be a rotating Asteroid in your game.
 1. Save the scene!
 1. Switch to Scene view
-1. Inside of the Materials folder of the Assets pane, there should be 2 skyboxes.
+1. Inside of the Materials folder of the Project pane, there should be 2 skyboxes.
 Pick your favorite and drag it into the Scene view NOT the Hierarchy and not on top of any object.
 1. To look around in Scene view, you can scroll to zoom, or press Alt + click and drag to rotate.
 The stars and nebula should rotate around you like a distant background.
 1. Save the scene!

 #### Make it VR

-To make the game support VR is very easiest (in fact it may be the easiest thing you ever do).
+To turn the game into a VR experience is very easy; in fact it may be the easiest part of building this game.
-Most headset libraries provide drop-in solutions to render your games in the stereoscopic view needed for display and for manipulating the camera to match the user's head tracking.
+Most headset libraries provide drop-in solutions to render the stereoscopic view of your game and for manipulating the camera to match the user's head tracking.
 Here's how to do it for Google Cardboard using just one of their built in solutions.

-1. Import CardboardSDKForUnity by, again, clicking Assets > Import Package > Custom Page.
+1. Import CardboardSDKForUnity by, again, clicking Assets > Import Package > Custom Package.
 1. Select the CardboardSDKForUnity.unitypackage
 1. Import all of its assets.
 1. From the Cardboard > Prefabs folder of the assets pane, drag the CardboardMain prefab into the Hierarchy.